Financial-Times/dotcom-page-kit/contribution.md

 This project follows a workflow designed around project releases.
 It is less strict than [Gitflow] but we encourage the separation of stable, development, and experimental branches in order to follow a scheduled release cycle.

-- The `release-v` branches are for old releases which still be in production.
-Important bug fixes should be [cherry-picked] from the `master` branch as required.
 - The `master` branch is for the current stable release.
 Bug fixes should be merged into this branch.

-- The `development` branch is for upcoming major or minor releases.
-New features and changes should be merged into this branch.
-The `master` will be merged into it periodically.
+- The `development-` branches are for upcoming major or minor releases.
+New features and refactors should be merged into this branch.
+The `master` branch should be merged into it periodically.

-- Branches for new features should track and raise pull requests against the `development` branch or `master` branch if there are not any upcoming releases planned.
+- The `release-vX.X.X` branches are for old releases which are still used in production.
+Important bug fixes should be [cherry-picked] from the `master` branch as required.

 [Gitflow]: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow
 [cherry-picked]: https://git-scm.com/docs/git-cherry-pick